david-siegert/project-euler/README.md

 -   **64, 65, 66** 🟢 Continued fractions of square roots and convergents
 -   **67** 🟢 Dynamic programming
 -   **68** 🟢 Magic 5-gon Ring: My algorithm solves for N-gon, Permutation search, Symmetry reduction, Efficient enumeration
+-   **69** 🟢 Euler's totient function: Using the Sieve of Eratosthenes to efficiently generate values for all n <= 1,000,000, reducing O(N²) to O(NloglogN) hours -> miliseconds

 ### Problem 66

-At first I tried it naively and found it won't work - had to go back to 64 and 65 to learn concepts necessary for solving the problem.
+At first I tried it naively and found it wouldn't work - had to go back to 64 and 65 to learn concepts necessary for solving the problem.
 ChatGPT solved it in 10 seconds...
 But I learned a lot.

 ### Problem 68

 I let my N-gon algorithm run for a dodecagon, and it found all solutions in under 13 minutes.
-This is an example with a total 43.
+This is an example with a total of 43.
 ![alt text](problems/Problem68/magic_dodecagon.png)